TheJavaCoder/Capstone/README.md

 # Gwinnett Technical College Capstone
+We are making an Idler game.
 C# dotnet core project.
-We are making an idler game.

 # Members